Our 2023 Stewardship update

 We strive to show up again and again.
 We work to care and to love and be present.
 We speak out about things that matter and welcome everyone, everyone, everyone.

-A CHURCH with HOPE
+A CHURCH with loves

-There are countless ways we spread hope in our community—from free meals to thousands of candy-stuffed easter eggs to casseroles for convalescing members and friends to direct financial assistance to our neighbors most in need.
+There are countless ways we spread love in our community—from free meals to thousands of candy-stuffed easter eggs to casseroles for convalescing members and friends to direct financial assistance to our neighbors most in need.

 There’s an old latin phrase: Dum spiro spero.
 It means, “While I breathe, I hope.”
 We don’t just give folks hope, we have hope ourselves—that this world can be better than it is, that God will make all things right, and that we can make a difference.
+And our tool?
+Love.

 Making a commitment isn’t just about supporting Westfield.
 In fact, that’s not its primary purpose.
 Making a financial pledge of support is a way of honoring and thanking God for the blessings of our lives.
 In doing so, we not only honor God through our giving, we also do good for a community that has been so good to us.